andredias/rst2html5/docs/design_notes.rst

 -------

 The doctree_ is a hierarchical structure of the elements of a rst document.
-It is defined at :mod:`docutils.nodes` and is used internally by Docutils components.
+It is defined at **docutils.nodes** and is used internally by Docutils components.

-The command ``rst2pseudoxml.py`` produces a textual representation of a doctree that is very useful to visualize the nesting of the elements of a rst document.
+The command :command:`rst2pseudoxml.py` produces a textual representation of a doctree that is very useful to visualize the nesting of the elements of a rst document.
-This information was of great help to both :mod:`rst2html5` design and tests.
+This information was of great help for both **rst2html5** design and tests.

 Given the following rst snippet: